GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 The main difficulty of the sound-driven navigation problem lies in the agent's ability to map sound cues to spatial information.
 The partial observability aspect of the environment prevents the agent from directly and transparently observing neither its own nor the sources' positions.

+=== #acr("PPO") implementation and training strategy

+*Backbone pretraining.*
+The feature extractor maps the audio spectral observations into a lower 16-dimensional embedding vector.
+We hypothesize that while learning the #acr("RL") navigation task, the agent will implicitly acquire localization capabilities.
+To improve performance and bootstrap the learning process, we train the feature extractor in a supervised fashion to perform the #acr("SSL") task.